Great Divergence: Political fragmentation

 Justin Yifu Lin argued that China's large population size proved beneficial in technological advancements prior to the 14th century, but that the large population size was not an important factor in the kind of technological advancements that resulted in the Industrial Revolution.
 Early technological advancements depended on "learning by doing" (where population size was an important factor, as advances could spread over a large political unit), whereas the Industrial Revolution was the result of experimentation and theory (where population size is less important).
+Before Europe took some steps towards technology and trade, there was an issue with the importance of education.
+By 1800, literacy rates were 68% in the Netherlands and 50% in Britain and Belgium, whereas in non-European societies, literacy rates started to rise in the 20th century.
+At the early stages of the Industrial Revolution, there was no demand for skilled labor.
+However, during the next phases of the Industrial Revolution, factors that influence worker productivity—education, training, skills, and health—were the primary purpose.

 Economic historian Joel Mokyr has argued that political fragmentation (the presence of a large number of European states) made it possible for heterodox ideas to thrive, as entrepreneurs, innovators, ideologues and heretics could easily flee to a neighboring state in the event that the one state would try to suppress their ideas and activities.
 This is what set Europe apart from the technologically advanced, large unitary empires such as China.
 China had both a printing press and movable type, yet the industrial revolution would occur in Europe.
 In Europe, political fragmentation was coupled with an "integrated market for ideas" where Europe's intellectuals used the lingua franca of Latin, had a shared intellectual basis in Europe's classical heritage and the pan-European institution of the Republic of Letters.
 The historian Niall Ferguson attributes this divergence to the West's development of six "killer apps", which he finds were largely missing elsewhere in the world in 1500 – "competition, the scientific method, the rule of law, modern medicine, consumerism and the work ethic".

 Economic historian Tuan-Hwee Sng has argued that the large size of the Chinese state contributed to its relative decline in the 19th century:

-The vast size of the Chinese empire created a severe principal–agent problem and constrained how the country was governed.
-In particular, taxes had to be kept low due to the emperor's weak oversight of his agents and the need to keep corruption in check.
-The Chinese state's fiscal weaknesses were long masked by its huge tax base.
-However, economic and demographic expansion in the eighteenth century exacerbated the problems of administrative control.
-This put a further squeeze on the nation's finances and left China ill-prepared for the challenges of the nineteenth century.

 One reason why Japan was able to modernize and adopt the technologies of the West was due to its much smaller size relative to China.